making family happy at Christmas

 What an awesome idea!
 I know I am so busy organising gifts and planning the extended family meal that the little things slide past – and my Christmas wishes are the first to go.

-I am going to order Love ants letters now for all my family – teens and hubbie – and book an evening where we can sit and read them together and talk about Christmas memories and what is special to each of us.
+I am going to order Love Santa letters now for all my family – teens and hubbie – and book an evening where we can sit and read them together and talk about Christmas memories and what is special to each of us.
 We may not fit all our favourites in this year but we’ll be ready to do so next year.
 Thanks Santa’s Elf – I feel more relaxed and motivated (strange to put both together!) about Christmas than I have for some years.
 Wishing you the very very best of Christmas in return.

 You’re right, Suz, it is easy to get caught in the busyness and forget what is important to the people around you – especially yourself.
 I hope you get your special Christmas things this year, and for many years to come.
 Keep that relaxed feeling, too!